ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Keynotes

-Having a keynote (or multiple) planned early can help structure the overall theme of your conference and shape the talk or workshop submissions.
+Having a keynote (or multiple) planned early can help structure the overall theme of your conference and shape, or even boost, the talk or workshop submissions.

 ## Legality